turbot/guardrails-samples/policy_packs/aws/guardrails/enable_global_event_handlers/README.md

   - [@turbot/aws](https://hub.guardrails.turbot.com/mods/aws/mods/aws)
   - [@turbot/aws-events](https://hub.guardrails.turbot.com/mods/aws/mods/aws-events)
   - [@turbot/aws-sns](https://hub.guardrails.turbot.com/mods/aws/mods/aws-sns)
+- An enabled CloudTrail trail in every region that Guardrails will cover.
+This can be a regional trail, global trail or organizational trail.
+Without a deployed trail, Guardrails will not receive events from that region.
 - An IAM Role used by the EventBridge service  to forward events from the non-primary regions to the Primary Region.
-Guardrails can provision this role for you using the `AWS > Turbot > Service Roles` control.
+  - Guardrails can provision this role for you using the `AWS > Turbot > Service Roles` control.
 The required policy settings are contained in this policy pack.
+Guardrails must have sufficient IAM permissions in the target AWS account to create the IAM role.
-Alternatively, the IAM role can be provisioned some other way.
+  - Alternatively, the IAM role can be provisioned some other way.
 It must have `events:PutEvents` permissions to the default bus in the primary region.
-Example permissions JSON is provided below.
+An example permissions JSON is provided below.
       ```json
       {
         "Statement": [
           {
             "Action": ["events:PutEvents"],
             "Effect": "Allow",
             "Resource": "arn:<partition>:events:<region>:<accountId>:event-bus/default"
           }
         ],
         "Version": "2012-10-17"
       }
       ```

 ### Credentials